Updated on

 How often should you have B12 injections for pernicious anemia?

-We recommend starting with the same daily schedule for three months until symptoms stop improving, and then begin testing.
-If reducing the frequency to every other day doesn’t make symptoms worse (it’s a good idea to give the change three months as well), that frequency is likely sufficient.
+We recommend starting with the same daily schedule for three months, until symptoms stop improving, and then starting to test.
+If moving to every other day doesn’t make symptoms worse, that frequency is likely enough.
+It’s a good idea to give that change three months as well.
 You can then try every three days.
-Only testing will give you the answer.
-But a daily B12 injection frequency should be your starting point.
+Only testing can tell you the answer, but a daily B12 injection schedule should be your starting point.

-If you have pernicious anemia, make sure you’re getting the methylcobalamin form of B12.
+If you have pernicious anemia, make sure you’re using the methylcobalamin form of B12.
 It comes bundled with a valuable methyl group, which PA patients often lack.
-This methyl donor helps reduce homocysteine levels, solving two problems at once.
+This methyl donor helps reduce homocysteine levels, addressing two problems at once.
 If you’d like to learn more about all forms of B12, we wrote extensively about them.

 If you can’t get your doctor to prescribe daily methyl B12 injections, you can get them from us and take control of your health.
 This is what we’re here for.
 How much B12 is in a shot?
-With our methylcobalamin, the injection dosage is 1,200 μg per 0.3 ml syringe.
-This is a great vitamin B12 shot dose to aim for, even with other kits.
+With our methylcobalamin, the injection dosage is 1,200 μg per 0.3 mL syringe.
+This is a healthy vitamin B12 shot dose to aim for, even with other kits.

-When readers ask us for our recommended vitamin B12 injection dosage and frequency for weight loss, we always reply the same way: this is not a legitimate reason to take B12 shots.
-That’s not why they exist.
-They exist to help those deficient in B12.
+When readers ask us about vitamin B12 injection dosage and frequency for weight loss, we give the same answer every time: this is not a legitimate reason to take B12 shots.
+That’s not what they are for.
+They are meant to help people with B12 deficiency.

-To sum up, our recommended vitamin B12 shot dosage and frequency is around 1 mg of B12 per shot, injected daily for at least 90 days.
+In short, our recommended vitamin B12 shot dosage and frequency is around 1 mg per shot, injected daily for at least 90 days.
 Once symptom improvement plateaus, you can try less frequent schedules and monitor your body’s response.
 If symptoms creep back, revert to your previous B12 injection schedule.
-You’ve found the sweet spot.
+That’s how you find the sweet spot.

 In short: